Admitting Your Pet for Surgery or other Procedures

-Please let us know whether you want your pet to have any additional treatments such as vaccinations, microchipping, worming or nail clipping.
+Please let us know whether you want your pet to have any additional treatments such as vaccinations, microchipping, worming or nail clipping during their stay.

 Because we can bundle different services together at the one time, we can provide some of these at a discounted rate.